perforce/helix-authentication-service/docs/Proxies.md

 ## Configuring HAS

+### Trusting the Proxy

 In order for HAS to operate effectively when it is behind a web proxy, it is necessary to set the `TRUST_PROXY` environment variable.
 This value is then set in the `trust proxy` application setting, which is used by the Express.js framework to pick up the correct protocol (`http` or `https`).
 This in turn helps the `session-cookie` middleware correctly set the cookie as `secure` in responses.
 This is critical for the `SameSite=none` to have the desired effect during the login process -- see [Cookies.md](./Cookies.md) for more information on browser cookies and how they are used by HAS.

 For values supported by the `TRUST_PROXY` setting, see [behind proxies](http://expressjs.com/en/guide/behind-proxies.html) on the Express.js web site.
 In addition to how `trust proxy` is used, the page also describes how the request headers are used by the framework to detect the connection protocol.

+### Rule-based Routing

+At a minimum, the proxy or load balancer should be configured to route requests based on the session cookie set by the service.
+The cookie is named `JSESSIONID` and its value will be unique, allowing the proxy to direct requests back to the same service instance each time.

+**Note:** When using Redis for storing session state, the proxy should _not_ be routing requests based on session affinity.
+This allows for failover of the service to be handled by the proxy without concern for user sessions.
+See the [Failover.md](./Failover.md) document for information about service failover.

+A service setting named `INSTANCE_ID` is available for supporting rule-based routing in the proxy, prior to the session cookie being set.
+The value defined in this setting will be appended to the login URL returned to the client as a query parameter named `instanceId`.
+The proxy can then be configured to route incoming requests using this query parameter value, but only if the query parameter is present in the client request (it is difficult to configure an identity provider to include an arbitrary query parameter in the callback URL, for instance).
+In combination with the session affinity via the session cookie, the query parameter will ensure that the user is always routed to the correct instance of the service.

+**Note:** As with session affinity, if Redis is being used for storing session state, then the `INSTANCE_ID` setting is not necessary, as the information will be available to all HAS instances.

 ## Timeouts